kaecius/mars-garbage-collector-jason/readme.txt

 b) Scanning continuously.

-The function "nextSlotTopDownContinously()" will behave like the "nextSlotTopDown()" function,  in contrast, this will work in the same way until it arrives to the last position (last row, last column), that it will change the position of the agent r1 to the first position of the grid (first row, first column).
+The function "nextSlotTopDownContinously()" will behave like the "nextSlotTopDown()" function,  in contrast, this will work in the same way until it arrives to the last position (last row, last column), reverse the direction of the agent r1.

 In "r1.asl":
 We change the "check" plan, that will move the agent to the next position whenever there's no garbage in r1's position, in this case the next position will be set by the "nextSlotTopDownContinously()" function.